Tenancy by the Entirety for Brokerage Accounts

 WebullYes (Dec 2025)Likely yesTBE referenced in Apex Clearing agreement.
 May require direct request.

-Converting an Existing Account to TBE
+How to Convert an Existing Account to TBE

 Schwab requires a specific form submission along with a separate form deleting any existing beneficiary designations, since Schwab does not allow TOD designations on TBE accounts.
 The process typically completes within a week.

 Vanguard does not allow conversion of existing accounts.
-Couples must open a new account specifically titled as TBE, then transfer all assets from the old account to the new one.
-This process requires a phone call to initiate, a mailed form to complete the transfer, and may result in temporary loss of cost basis data.
+Couples must open a new account titled as TBE, then transfer all assets from the old account to the new one.
+This requires a phone call to initiate, a mailed form to complete the transfer, and may result in temporary loss of cost basis data.
 Couples should keep independent records of their cost basis before initiating the transfer.

 For all other brokerages, couples should contact the firm directly to determine the conversion process.
 Some may accommodate the change through a title amendment, while others may require opening a new account entirely.